Mastan1301/Information-Sciences/README.md

 # Information-Sciences
-In this repository, you will find implementation of source coding, channel coding and random variables.
+In this repository, you will find the implementation of source coding, channel coding and random variables in Python 3.